Study 1. The Kingdom of GodIntroduction

 The Bible relates an epic story of a loving God who created a Kingdom called Eden.
 This was a perfect Kingdom, without frustration or pain.
 He ruled it wisely and well.
 In fact, there was only one rule in this Kingdom, don't eat that apple ( or was it a banana?).
 Every evening God would visit his friends in the garden, walk with them and talk with them.
 In the garden everything was wonderful.

-The creator King had made his subjects like him.
-They had free will.
+The creator King had made his subjects like him; they had free will.
 He could have made them robots, but he was a loving God and he wanted his subjects to experience what he experienced.
 They could live responsibly, or they could do their own thing without reference to God.
 They chose to live for themselves.

 In the interim between the Creation Kingdom and the Heavenly Kingdom, God has been working to gather a people to himself - a new community, the Kingdom of God.
 The Bible is the record of that work.

 We may then ask, how has he been doing this?
 He has been doing it by setting up manifestations of the Kingdom at different times in human history.
 It's as though images of the future have burst into the present.
 As time has moved closer to the coming age of the Heavenly Kingdom, so the picture has become more vivid.
 Mind you, these manifestations are not just pictures.
-For that moment in time, each manifestation of the Kingdom is the real thing.
+For that moment in time, each manifestation of the Kingdom was the real thing.
 The members of each image of the Kingdom experienced a taste of the reality to come, and because they were members then, they will be members in the coming age.

 This is described above.
 It is the garden of Eden.